 Students studying this Diploma will have the opportunity to expand their knowledge and practical skills through a range of subject areas including: Criminology, Law, The Powers of Police and Crime and Society to name but a few.
-Successful completion of this Diploma will open doors to a number of university courses, giving students the chance to study a broad array of degrees leading to careers in Policing and associated professions such as: The National Crime Agency, The Ministry of Defence (MoD) and Immigration services such as Immigration Officer or Border Force Officer.
+Successful completion of this Diploma will open doors to several university courses, giving students the chance to study a broad array of degrees and apprenticeships leading to careers in Policing and associated professions such as: The National Crime Agency, The Ministry of Defence (MoD) and Immigration services such as Immigration Officer or Border Force Officer.

 Course fees vary each year.
 Prospective students are advised to contact us for the latest fees.

 All materials are provided for you to complete the course.
 However, you may need access to a PC/laptop and suitable Wi-Fi to access additional teaching and learning from home as required for the additional guided learning hours.

 If you are aged 19 to 23, you may qualify for fee remission for an Access course depending on your circumstances.
 Eligibility for a free course is based on government guidelines and the most up-to-date information is available on our website or from our Funding Team.
 If you do not qualify for free tuition, you will be able to pay for your tuition fees in instalments and may be eligible for an Advanced Learner Loan.